Getting the Most out of Toastmasters using LinkedIn – Part 1 of 2

 Companies often use sports analogies, such as “teams” for good reason.
 Megan believes “Companies are not looking to hire candidates who sit around until they are instructed to warm-up, instead they are interested in candidates, who take the game balls off the shelves and start the warm-up with others.”

-Written by Raji Bandanapudi, Area D2 Director and member of Intel Innovators and Toastmaster Insiders
+Written by Raji Bandanapudi of Intel Innovators and Toastmaster Insiders